 As we finished the delicious sake and food, they served us some specialty sake!

 These two labels can only be tasted at Fushimi Sakagura Koji.
-On the right is the Masuda Tokubee Shoten ‘Yanagi Junmai Ginjo’ (70ml, 830 yen, tax included).
-This was given during a brewery event, and has a fresh melon-like aroma.
-If you are a sake connoisseur this is certainly worth the visit.
+The Masuda Tokubee Shoten ‘Yanagi Junmai Ginjo’ (70ml, 830 yen, tax included) is on the right.
+This was given during a brewery event and had a fresh melon-like aroma.
+If you are a sake connoisseur, this is certainly worth the visit.

-On the left is Shotoku Shuzo’s ‘Jikagumi Mochigome Yondan Shikomi Junmai Genshu’ (70ml, 470 yen, tax included).
-It’s a rare sake made with mochigome (glutinous rice).
-It has a clear taste with a distinct sweetness and umami -- a very good sake.
-Both of these sake are very rare and we were lucky that they were in stock, so please keep in mind that they may be sold out.
-Feel free to ask the knowledgeable staff and the sake tasters to help you find right sake.
+Both of these sake varieties are very rare, and we were lucky that they were in stock, so please keep in mind that they may be sold out.
+Feel free to ask the knowledgeable staff and the sake tasters to help you find the right sake.

 We hope you enjoyed our guide.
-Walking through the Fushimi Sake District and drinking sake from this wonderful brewery town is a great representation of Japan’s rich history.
+Walking through the Fushimi Sake District and drinking sake from this wonderful brewery town greatly represents Japan’s rich history.
 We highly recommend heading a little south of central Kyoto to Fushimi and having a relaxing time with amazing sake.

 Fushimi Sakagura Koji伏水酒蔵小路